KukretiShubham/InstagramBot/README.md

 use $pip install instabot
 // wait for few seconds and after installation you can write your code in your local environment.

+# Run in your terminal (linux or mac) and command prompt (windows)
+$ python bot.py

+wait for 30 secs or till then you can work somewhere, it is posted